sourcemain/tab_container/README.md

 Check the `/example` folder for full examples similar to above demo.

-Supply your own TabController to get/set the index.
+Supply your own TabController to manually get/set the index.
+Fully control the view with 'child' property alternative to 'children'.
+Specify per corner border radii.
+Customise animations.
+Change tab placement and sizing.

+Check the API for more.

 ```dart
 import 'package:tab_container/tab_container.dart';